felixrieseberg/Scamp-Web-Client/README.md

-# Scamp
+# Scamp Frontend

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This is the frontend client for a Scamp, a currently unfinished project around Azure Resource Management.

 ## Prerequisites